 Introduction

-When using a CharityEngine form or creating a new contact in CharityEngine, you may notice that CharityEngine performs an address verification to ensure that incorrect address are not entered into the database.
+When using a CharityEngine form or creating a new contact in CharityEngine, you may notice that CharityEngine can leverage Google Maps to perform an address verification to ensure that incorrect address are not entered into the database (for example, when creating a Contact or Transaction record, or when entering Batch Transactions).
 CharityEngine uses Google Maps API to preform address verification.
 The Google Maps API integration also supports various visual reporting elements as well.
-Whie this is an optional feature and will assist you in visual map representation.
+While this is an optional feature and will assist you in visual map representation.

 Table of Contents